 Bava Kama page 18

 The Gemara starts out with Rava asking if pebbles pay from the body of the animal or cash.
 Answer: we learn from the mishna of the dog with the coal that burns the stack that is obligated in half damage for the stack and a Tosephta tells us that payment is from the body of the animal.
 We ask on that from R. Elazar who said one pays full payment for the stack.
 How can there be full payment that come from the body?
 Full payment that is always a case of paying in cash.
 After some discussion the Gemara answers that perhaps R. Elazar holds like R. Judah that the side of docile stays in its place.
-That means that even though he pays full payment, still half of it come from selling the animal [ which might be much less that if the whole damage was assessed and paid for without regard to the value of the animal] and from that money restitution I made.
-On this point Rav Sama asked his question maybe R. Judah said his law only in a case of change from docile to dangerous., not something like pebble where the shooting up of pebbles is the normal thing for an animal to do in that case since r Elazar hold with Sumchas that that is full payment that would have to be in full cash
+That means that even though he pays full payment, still half of it come from selling the animal [ which might be much less that if the whole damage was assessed and paid for without regard to the value of the animal] and from that money restitution is made.
+On this point, Rav Sama asked his question: "Maybe R. Judah said his law only in a case of change from docile to dangerous, not something like pebbles where the shooting up of pebbles is the normal thing for an animal to do;- so in our case of pebbles, (since R. Elazar holds with Sumchas) that would be full payment and that would have to be in full cash.

 I am at this point, unclear as for what Rashi answering about this question.
 However, I can see something that Rav shach says that warning and change are dependent variables.
 Therefore, according to Tosphot the question of change is equivalent to the question of warning. that is since both depend on if derivative or foot can become a derivative of horn